fullstorydev/grpcurl/README.md

-# GRPCurl
+# gRPCurl
-`grpcurl` is a command-line tool that lets you interact with GRPC servers.
-It's basically `curl` for GRPC servers.
+`grpcurl` is a command-line tool that lets you interact with gRPC servers.
+It's basically `curl` for gRPC servers.

-The main purpose for this tool is to invoke RPC methods on a GRPC server from the command-line.
-GRPC servers use a binary encoding on the wire ([protocol buffers](https://developers.google.com/protocol-buffers/), or "protobufs" for short).
+The main purpose for this tool is to invoke RPC methods on a gRPC server from the command-line. gRPC servers use a binary encoding on the wire ([protocol buffers](https://developers.google.com/protocol-buffers/), or "protobufs" for short).
 So they are basically impossible to interact with using regular `curl` (and older versions of `curl` that do not support HTTP/2 are of course non-starters).
 This program accepts messages using JSON encoding, which is much more friendly for both humans and scripts.

-With this tool you can also browse the schema for GRPC services, either by querying a server that supports [service reflection](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1alpha/reflection.proto) or by loading in "protoset" files (files that contain encoded file [descriptor protos](https://github.com/google/protobuf/blob/master/src/google/protobuf/descriptor.proto)).
+With this tool you can also browse the schema for gRPC services, either by querying a server that supports [service reflection](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1alpha/reflection.proto) or by loading in "protoset" files (files that contain encoded file [descriptor protos](https://github.com/google/protobuf/blob/master/src/google/protobuf/descriptor.proto)).